redhat-openstack/website/source/uncategorized/running-an-instance.html.md

 ### Step 5: Launch the instance.

-In the main portion of the screen, under the "Images" heading, click the "Launch" button for the "F19" image.
+In the main portion of the screen, under the "Images" heading, click the "Launch Instance" button for the "Fedora22" image.
 In the resulting dialog, provide a name in the "Instance Name" field, and click the "Launch" button.

 ### Step 6: Associate Floating IP